Seyid2020/Seyid2020/README.md

-- 👋 Hi, I’m Ebnou Abdem seyid Abdellahi
+- 👋 Hi
-- I am Dr. Seyid Ebnou, a statistician and data scientist, currently serving as a postdoctoral researcher at the Center of Urban Systems (CUS) at Mohamed VI Polytechnic University (UM6P) in Ben Guerir, Morocco.
+I am Dr. Seyid Ebnou, a statistician and data scientist, currently serving as a postdoctoral researcher at the Center of Urban Systems (CUS) at Mohamed VI Polytechnic University (UM6P) in Ben Guerir, Morocco.
 Additionally, I held the position of Associate Professor at Mohammed V University in Rabat from 2020 to 2023, where I completed my Ph.D. in Statistics in July 2023.

 Throughout my career, I have actively participated in the scientific committees of numerous international conferences, earned various professional certificates, and authored numerous research papers.